i-c-grant/building_damage_pipeline/README.md

 5. Run 'update_damage_reports' to update reports based on a new input CSV.
 6. Run aggregate_by_district.sql and export_damage_reports.sql against the database to generate the output GeoJSONs (e.g., 'duckdb building_damage.db < aggregate_by_district.sql').

 In a production environment, steps 3 and 4 would happen once at the begin of the deployment.
 Step 5 would happen whenever new reports are available.
-Steps 6 and 7 could be run either on a schedule or on demand.
+Step 6 could be run either on a schedule or on demand.

 ## Output Files